sequentialread/password-manager/ReadMe.md

 ./wasm_build.sh
 ```

+So, there are only three build steps for the app, the sjcl Makefile, the WASM build script, and the golang build.
+No front-end build tools or npm packages required.

-There is nothing that pulls in dependencies, no bundling step, etc. There is only one place in the app where `XMLHttpRequest` is created, and the request body is encrypted right then and there.
-Same goes for `localStorage`.
+There is [only one place in the code](https://git.sequentialread.com/forest/sequentialread-password-manager/src/master/static/application.js#L401) where `XMLHttpRequest` is created, and the request payload is encrypted in the same block of code.
+Same goes for [`localStorage`](https://git.sequentialread.com/forest/sequentialread-password-manager/src/master/static/application.js#L529).

 It was designed that way to strengthen the claim that "everything it sends out from the javascript VM is AES encrypted with the key you chose".

 In the past I had used the default symmetric encryption standard from the `sjcl` "convenience" package.
 However, for version 2 of the password manager, I replaced it with my own ["generate a random initialization vector, encrypt, then HMAC" implementation](https://git.sequentialread.com/forest/sequentialread-password-manager/src/b970d6abffdadfc221118d1b46e8bc0fcb4eed89/static/application.js#L230).
 I had two reasons for doing this:

   1. I wanted to take control of the key derivation step and do it myself with scrypt.
-  1. I wanted to make a symmetric encryption standard/format that was more easily portable between sjcl and other programming languages / standard libraries [like Golang](https://git.sequentialread.com/forest/rootsystem/src/a4034f9cb08ac9d5981365f7d1dbd5e114e1895f/objectStorage/e2eeObjectStorage.go#L121).
+  1. I wanted to make a symmetric encryption format that was more easily portable between sjcl and other programming languages / standard libraries [like Golang](https://git.sequentialread.com/forest/rootsystem/src/a4034f9cb08ac9d5981365f7d1dbd5e114e1895f/objectStorage/e2eeObjectStorage.go#L121).

 ## High Avaliability by Design